-I was originally going to share money-saving tips from The Great Depression, but when I mentioned that to my 90-year-old grandpa he laughed and said, “What money?”.
-So I switched gears and have come up with something a little bit different that I really think you will enjoy just as much.
+I was originally going to share money-saving tips from the Great Depression, but when I mentioned that to my 90-year-old grandpa he laughed and said, “What money?”, so I switched gears and have come up with something a little bit different that I really think you will enjoy just as much.

 When creativity and resourcefulness come together great things happen.
-Knowing how to fill a need with minimal resources takes great creativity and I think people were probably forced to practice this skill during the depression.
-This is a skill that the current generation is lacking because we have everything we need all the time and I feel it is a great disadvantage to us.
+Knowing how to fill a need with minimal resources takes great creativity and I think people were probably forced to practice this skill during the Great Depression.
+This is a skill that the current generation is lacking because we have everything we need all the time and I feel that it is a great disadvantage to us.
 After all, necessity is the mother of invention.
 I believe we were made to create more than we consume.
 Check out my post 20 Ideas to Produce More and Consume Less for more inspiration.

 Being grateful and content is probably one of the most important keys to happiness during the depression.
 Those who focused on what they had and how blessed they were probably had more opportunities come to them than those who complained and moped around because they didn’t have something.
 Again, maintaining this quality was probably a struggle, but worth it in the end!